rwcitek/docker/_slides/DockerGentleIntro.md

 ---

 ## How to get an image: Registry, Repository, local cache
-### Registry, Repository, Tag, Image
+* Registry > Repository > Tag > Image
 * A Registry is a host that contains a collection of Repositories.
-	* If a Registry is not specified, dockerhub.com is the default
+  * If a Registry is not specified, `dockerhub.com` is the default
 * A Repository contains a collection of tagged images.
 * A Tag is an identifier for an Image.
 An Image can have multiple tags.
 * An Image is specified by the unique combination of a Repository and Tag and is identified by its Image ID.
-  * If a Tag is not specified in a pull request, "latest" is the default
+  * If a Tag is not specified in a pull request, `:latest` is the default

 ---
 ## Workflow